Now is the Time to Begin Planning a Pool

 Like any large investment, it is critical that you take your time in making decisions.
 Following are some tips to help get you started on the proper path when purchasing a swimming pool:

 - Look at as many pools as you can—It is a good idea to visit your friends’ swimming pools and get their opinion on things that they would do different, but the best way to do this is on the internet.
-Houzz and Pinterest are both excellent sources for pool ideas.
+Google Images, Pinterest, & Houzz are both excellent sources for pool ideas.
 As you see things that you like, make a list of them.